In 1800, something like 90 percent of the entire US population was

 Thankfully, modern combine harvesters do the whole

-job automatically: you simply drive them through a field of growing
+job automatically: you simply drive them through a field of

 crops and they cut, thresh, and clean the grains all by themselves using